anh0001/crawlerbot-navigation/README.md

         ```sh
         roslaunch launch/sensors_bringup.launch use_realsense:=true use_livox:=true show_rviz:=true
         ```
+    - For recording to rosbag, run these commands:
+        ```sh
+        roslaunch launch/sensors_bringup.launch
+        roslaunch launch/record_sensors.launch
+        ```
+    - Output rosbag is in the rosbag folder.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests for any improvements or bug fixes.